brandorn/brandorn.com/_posts/design/2020-04-02-whimsical.md

 As we began planning the expansion of our template library I wrote a guide that showed how to create and publish templates, setting a standard for new and revised templates.
 My goal was for us to not only to create templates that felt consistent, but ones that meaningfully guided product teams through specific tasks, whether running workshops, creating roadmaps, or designing wireflows.
 And, naturally, I made a template for others to use when creating templates.

 The engineer and I also designed and built a way to add "tips" to templates: objects that guide users within the context of the template itself, which can be easily deleted at one go.
-This came from input from users and our own experience of having to repeatedly delete placeholder objects from templates.
+This feature came from input from users and our own experience of having to repeatedly delete placeholder objects from templates.

 <figure>
 	<img src="/img/design/whims/whims-template-examples.webp">